yuricd/yuridelgado.dev/src/blog/posts/implementing-a-simple-blockchain-from-scratch.md

 In the previous post we discussed some concepts in regard to blockchain.
 If you missed [this post](https://yuridelgado.dev/blog/introduction-to-blockchain/), I strongly suggest you to go back and take a read before moving forward.

-I opt to use Python as the language for this post due to its simplicity, but the same code can be written in C++, Java or any other language you prefer.
+I opted to use Python as the language for this post due to its simplicity, but the same code can be written in C++, Java or any other language you prefer.

 ## Defining entities